alessandrolepri/MemberList/README.md

 ### Structure

-- All files are stored into /src, /src/scss, /src/images
+- All files are stored into '/src', '/src/scss', '/src/images'
-- /mockup contians only the design to reproduce as reference
+- '/mockup' contians only the design to reproduce as reference
-- /\_base.scss contains all variables needed in order to have a code more clean and organised.
+- '/\_base.scss' contains all variables needed in order to have a code more clean and organised.

 ### Useful links

-- To try to match the right HEX color I did use: ' https://imagecolorpicker.com/'
+- To try to match the right HEX color I did use: https://imagecolorpicker.com/
-- To get as closer as possible to font I've done my search on 'https://fonts.google.com/ '
+- To get as closer as possible to font I've done my search on https://fonts.google.com/
-- To compare sketch design I did use 'https://www.photopea.com/ '
+- To compare sketch design I did use https://www.photopea.com/

+### Command Line

+- `dev": "watch 'npm run build' src` to look at all changes without run the build every time.
+After saved it will automatically compiled and create a new `bundle.js`.
+Refresh the page to see all changes.
+- `start": "node index"` to initialised server on localhost:4000 in this case
+- `npm run build` to compile the file and create 'dist' folder to host bundle.js
+- `test` to check any error in the code while compiling
+- `serve` to lanch the page if `npm start` is up and running.